-The expiry date for the 5,000,000 warrants issued pursuant to the Cordoba Property Option Agreement is the later of September 15, 2015 and the date that is thirty months following the date of the issuance of the Drilling Permits.
-As of October 31, 2012, the Drilling Permits had not yet been issued.
+(2) The expiry date for these warrants issued pursuant to the Cordoba Property Option Agreement was fixed at September 30, 2015 due to the issuance of the Drilling Permits on January 11, 2013.
 These warrants become exercisable when certain conditions of the Cordoba Property Option agreement are met (Note 6).
-As of October 31, 2012, these warrants were not exercisable.
+As of January 31, 2013, these warrants were not exercisable.